espressif/esp-iot-bridge/components/iot_bridge/User_Guide.md

-# ESP-IOT-Bridge Solution
+# ESP-IoT-Bridge Solution

 - [中文版](User_Guide_CN.md)

-ESP-IOT-Bridge solution is mainly aimed at bridging between various network interfaces in IoT application scenarios, such as SPI, SDIO, USB, Wi-Fi, Ethernet and other network interfaces.
-ESP-IOT-Bridge is a smart bridge solution offered by Espressif.
-This document describes how to configure and use ESP-IOT-Bridge(the solution was originally named ESP-Gateway, because this solution does not involve protocol proxy conversion, but only data forwarding, so it is renamed ESP-IOT-Bridge).
+This document describes how to configure and use ESP-IoT-Bridge(the solution was originally named ESP-Gateway, because this solution does not involve protocol proxy conversion, but only data forwarding, so it is renamed to ESP-IoT-Bridge).

+ESP-IoT-Bridge is mainly aimed at bridging between various network interfaces in IoT application scenarios, such as SPI, SDIO, USB, Wi-Fi, Ethernet and other network interfaces.
+In this solution, the bridge device can not only provide net access for other devices, but also be a separate equipment to connect the remote server.

 # Table of Contents